 It also provides a level of protection from potential penalties and prosecution if something serious does happen.

 Yes, you’ll need to invest a bit of time initially to set up the basics of your system but it’s time well spent to keep safe and keep farming.

-Narrowing down your options of safety management systems can be an overwhelming task.
+Narrowing down your options of farm safety management systems can be an overwhelming task.
 You have two clear options; a safety management systems that claim to cater to everyone and industry specific systems that are made exclusive for agriculture.
-Learn more about why safety systems tailored to agriculture can be more beneficial for agribusinesses.
+Learn more about why farm safety systems tailored to agriculture can be more beneficial for agribusinesses.